 Market price risk is the risk that the value of an instrument will fluctuate as a result of changes in market prices, whether those changes are caused by factors specific to an individual investment, its issuer or all other factors affecting all instruments traded in the market.
-The COVID-19 pandemic and the measures taken to contain the virus continue to impact the market as a whole.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the pension fund is not known at this time.
 As all of the Plan's financial instruments are carried at fair value with fair value changes recognized in the statement of changes in net assets available for benefits, all changes in market conditions will directly affect the net increase (decrease) in net assets available for benefits.
 Market price risk is managed by the Administrator through construction of a diversified portfolio of instruments traded on various markets and across various industries.

-As at June 30, 2021, had the unit prices of equity benchmarks increased or decreased by 10% and assuming there is a perfect positive correlation between the Plan's equity and pooled fund securities with all other variables held constant, the value of the Plan's total equities would have increased or decreased by approximately \$341 or 6.6% of total net assets available for benefits (2020 - \$283 or 6.3%).
+As at June 30, 2022, had the unit prices of equity benchmarks increased or decreased by 10% and assuming there is a perfect positive correlation between the Plan's equity and pooled fund securities with all other variables held constant, the value of the Plan's total equities would have increased or decreased by approximately \$145.2 million or 6.6% of total net assets available for benefits (2021 - \$170.3 million or 6.6%).
 The unit price of the Plan's equity and pooled fund securities are affected by changes in market values, foreign exchange rates and interest rates impacting the underlying equity and debt instruments held within the Plan.

-(b) Associated risks (continued):

-(ii) Interest rate risk:
+- (b) Associated risks (continued): - (ii) Interest rate risk: